franzmelchiori/alyvix_com/pages/05.blog/20200917_dynamics_ax/item.md

 ### The Inventory On Hand Task

-Just as we did at the beginning of AccountsPayable, we create a step that takes us to the On-Hand Inventory interface in Dynamics AX by finding the address icon, setting its click point to the middle of the address bar, and then inserting the Inventory address as a text string.
+Just as we did at the beginning of AccountsPayable, we create a step that takes us to the On-Hand Inventory interface in Microsoft Dynamics AX by finding the address icon, setting its click point to the middle of the address bar, and then inserting the Inventory address as a text string.

 Our Inventory task will be to find a particular item in On-Hand Inventory and check its details three times by opening and closing its details window.
 We can pick an item just as we did in AccountsPayable by using a filter.